 6. TRANSFER CREDIT

-- Colleges and universities must be regionally accredited for transfer credit to be awarded.
-Transfer credit awarded from regionally accredited institutions on the quarter system is converted to 0.67 semester credits.
+b) Transfer credit awarded from approved institutions on the quarter system is converted to 0.67 semester credits.

-- The maximum combined lower-division transfer credit allowed [from regionally accredited institutions, CLEP (College Level Examination Program), AP (Advanced Placement), IB (International Baccalaureate), Cambridge International, military, and any other source] shall be 73 semester credits toward a baccalaureate degree irrespective of when those credits were earned.
+d) The maximum combined lower-division transfer credit allowed [from approved accredited institutions, CLEP (College Level Examination Program), AP (Advanced Placement), IB (International Baccalaureate), Cambridge International, military, and any other source] shall be 73 semester credits toward a baccalaureate degree irrespective of when those credits were earned.

-- Completion of all UCORE and the University Writing Portfolio graduation requirement will be granted to students who have completed a baccalaureate degree from another regionally accredited institution or the equivalent of a U.S. bachelor’s degree from an accredited international institution, provided that the general education curriculum approximates the disciplinary breadth of WSU’s UCORE curriculum.
+h) Completion of all UCORE and the University Writing Portfolio graduation requirement will be granted to students who have completed a baccalaureate degree from another approved accredited institution or the equivalent of a U.S. bachelor’s degree from an international institution with approved accreditation (see 6a), provided that the general education curriculum approximates the disciplinary breadth of WSU’s UCORE curriculum.
 Approved degrees will also provide senior standing and 90 semester credits.

-- Completion of lower-division UCOREs will be granted to students who have been certified as having completed the lower-division general education curriculum at their regionally accredited baccalaureate institution, provided the degree’s general education curriculum approximates the disciplinary breadth of WSU’s UCORE curriculum.
-Please consult the Office of Admissions or Transfer Clearinghouse for more information.
+i) Completion of lower-division UCOREs will be granted to students who have been certified as having completed the lower-division general education curriculum from a baccalaureate institution with approved accreditation (see 6a), provided the degree’s general education curriculum approximates the disciplinary breadth of WSU’s UCORE curriculum.
+Please consult the Office of Admissions or Transfer Center for more information.